 During normal driving conditions, your calipers will reach temperatures of around 200 to 400 degrees Fahrenheit.
 However, for those that drive aggressively or take part in track days, some calipers can reach temperatures of 1,000 degrees Fahrenheit.
 Every manufacturer of paint for your calipers will state it’s temperature resistance on the can or aerosol.
 Most are suited to at least 500 degrees Fahrenheit but the more premium examples can withstand up to 1,000 degrees Fahrenheit.

 Choosing a caliper paint that’s not able to withstand the temperature of your brakes can cause them to flake, crack or peel.

 Color Choices and Cleaning

 The two most popular caliper paint colors you will find are red or yellow.
 They standout the most when compared to other colors but most brands offer a wide variety of colors choices.
 We are big fans of bright colors but be warned, they do require regular cleaning to keep them looking shiny.
 As you can seen below, brake dust covers the brake calipers and they will lose their desirable shine.

 When cleaning the calipers, you will want to ensure that they have cooled down.
-Using a wheel cleaner for brake dust removal on them whilst they are hot can strip the paint.
-Therefore this is something you want to avoid.
-You can even avoid using the wheel cleaner and stick to just hot soapy water for maximum safety.
+Using a suitable wheel cleaner for removal whilst they are hot can potentially strip the paint.
+Therefore this is something you want to avoid until the wheels and brakes have had time to cool down.

 The calipers will be subject to constant brake dust as well as all the other dirt and grime that can get picked up whilst driving.
-Choosing a caliper paint that is specifically designed for calipers is highly advised.
-There may be a more versatile paint but it would not have gone through as much testing as a dedicated brake caliper paint.
+Choosing a caliper paint that’s specifically designed for calipers is highly advised.
+There may be a more versatile paint but it wouldn’t have gone through as much testing as a dedicated brake caliper paint.